 Where to Begin?

 Students seeking a career in occupational therapy may be unsure of where to start and what to expect.
-When I began applying to OT school, it seemed like no schools were exactly the same.
+When I began applying to OT school, it seemed like no schools were the same.
 I discovered that most schools did not even have the same admission criteria.
-As I began interviewing, I learned that some things were more important to certain schools than to others.
-For instance, I interviewed at one school that thought I didn’t have a good understanding of OT because I mentioned a strong interest in research!
+As I began interviewing, I learned that some things were more important to certain schools than others.
+For instance, I interviewed at one school that thought I didn’t understand OT well because I mentioned a strong research interest!
 However, other schools like my alma mater saw this as a good quality in an applicant.
 Over the years, I’ve spoken to students from different programs and learned that my initial hunch was correct—every program is a little different.

-With that said, each program is required to meet ACOTE standards to remain accredited.
+With that said, each program must meet the Accreditation Council for Occupational Therapy Education (ACOTE®) Standards to remain accredited.
 How a program meets those standards may vary, but all OT graduates should graduate with roughly the same baseline knowledge and skills.